Largest Eagles in the World Are So Big That Their Talons Are Bigger Than Bear Claws

 Photo: Stock Photos from eakglory/Shutterstock

-So what do harpy eagle's eat?
+So what do harpy eagles eat?
 Sloths and monkeys are favorites for this raptor.
+They will also feast on opossums, porcupines, and snakes.
 They rarely soar long distances.
 By preserving their energy, they have more than enough strength to pick up small animals weighing up to 17 pounds.
 Silent hunters—they don't vocalize much—these eagles will sit for hours on end in a perch, just waiting for a meal to walk by.
-Capable of flying up to 50 miles per hour, it's no problem for them to then swoop down and snatch their food.
+Capable of flying up to 50 miles per hour, it's no problem for them to fly under the forest canopy and snatch their food.

 The harpy eagle is the world's largest extant eagle and has talons bigger than a Grizzly bear's claw.